rix133/ormPlot/cran-comments.md

 ## Resubmission
-Can now plot lrm models similar to orm.
-Fixes citation style issues and readme links.
+Changed package documentation file syntax

 ## Test environments
-In addition to the local windows 10  R 4.1.3, I used the devtools::check_rhub() and devtools devtools::check_win_release() to check the package on multiple platforms.
+In addition to the local windows 10  R 4.3.1, I used the devtools::check_rhub() and devtools devtools::check_win_release() to check the package on multiple platforms.
 The list with results: